How to Purchase

 We believe lambs that are both grass-fed and grain-fed have an excellent flavor — a better flavor than just grass-fed lambs.
 Our grain-fed lambs grow faster than just grass-fed lambs — people say it’s the best lamb they ever had — and our lambs will grade “Choice”.

 A. We sell either whole lambs or half lambs.
 Custom-processed lambs are sold from April (Greek Easter) to January, 2019 — and are 5 to 11 months old.
 We sell no custom-processed lambs over 11 months of age.

-Lambs in the 130 to 145 lb. weight range will produce the best sized cuts of meat (lamb chops, rib chops, rack of lamb, roasts, steaks, etc.).
+Lambs in the 130 to 145 lb. weight range will produce the best sized cuts for lamb chops, rib chops, rack of lamb, roasts, steaks, etc.).
 And customers get the best value for their dollar.
-Lambs in these weight ranges will be 7-10 months old — and since the lambs are Suffolk lambs — they’ll well muscled.
+Lambs in these weight ranges will be 7-10 months old — and since the lambs are Suffolk lambs — they’re well muscled.

 The lambs you see in most stores are around 110 lbs. live weight, when processed — and hopefully, still in the 8 to 11 month age range.
 Often lambs sold in grocery stores are imported — not American Lamb.